Jackie Patea-Fereti

-Jackie Patea-Fereti (born 30 September 1986) is a New Zealand rugby union player.
+Jackie Patea-Fereti (born 30 September 1986) is a New Zealand rugby union player from the Petone Rugby Club.
 She played 18 tests for the Black Ferns between 2012 and 2019.
 She was a member of the 2014 Rugby World Cup squad in France.
 She also plays for Hurricanes Poua in the Super Rugby Aupiki competition and represents Wellington provincially.

 Rugby career

+2012–14

 Patea-Fereti made her Black Ferns test debut against England on 23 November 2012.
 She was selected in the New Zealand squad for the 2014 Women's Rugby World Cup.

+2018–22

 Patea-Fereti was recalled into the Black Ferns squad in 2018 and featured in their two test matches against Australia.
 In November, she also played in two test matches against France.